ArtS/28degrees-export/README.md

-# Export to QIF from 28degrees Master Card website
+# Export to QIF/CSV from 28degrees Master Card website

 ## Description